5 Minute Lessons on the Kingdom of God

 Answer

-5. When Satan tempted Jesus with turning stones into bread, how did Jesus respond?
+When the devil tempted Jesus with the glories of this world, how did Jesus respond?

 Answer